RachidaSK/states-rebuilder-examples/007-clean_architecture_dane_mackier_app/README.md

   //Typically called form service layer to create a new user User({this.id, this.name, this.username});

-  //Typically called from the repository layer after getting data from an external source.
+  //Typically called from the data_source layer after getting data from an external source.
   User.fromJson(Map<String, dynamic> json) {
     id = json['id'];
     name = json['name'];
     username = json['username'];
   }

-  //Typically called from service or repository layer just before persisting data.
+  //Typically called from service or data_source layer just before persisting data.
   //It is the appropriate time to check data validity before persistence.
   Map<String, dynamic> toJson() {
     //validate